 4. Selection Index

-For National Merit purposes, the College Board calculates a Selection Index.
-The formula is: (Reading/Writing section score + Math section score) × 2 / 10, which simplifies to your total score divided by 5, then rounded.
+For National Merit purposes, the College Board calculates a Selection Index using a formula that weights Reading and Writing twice as heavily as Math: (2 × Reading and Writing score + Math score) / 10.
 The Selection Index ranges from 48 to 228 and is the number used to determine National Merit Commended, Semifinalist, and Finalist status.

 PSAT Score Percentiles